 Christian baptism is a sacrament that symbolizes the believer's commitment to following Christ and becoming part of God's family.
 For many believers, infant baptism is not seen as necessary for salvation, so they do not practice it as Catholics do.
 This difference between the two faiths lies in their different understandings of how a person becomes part of this spiritual family.
 Catholics believe baptism is essential for salvation and should be done shortly after birth and some Catholic communities encourage several baptism ceremonies throughout a life.
 In contrast, Protestants believe that a person needs to consciously accept Jesus as Savior to become part of God's family and that baptism is symbolic of this commitment.

 The Virgin Mary

-The topic of whether or not the Virgin Mary was a sinner has been a source of much debate among Catholics and Christians.
-While Catholics believe that she was sinless and that her body ascended to heaven after being resurrected, Christians believe that she was just like everyone else - a human being who made mistakes.
-Though there are many differences in beliefs about this saint between these two groups, both agree on one thing - that the Virgin Mary is an important symbol for their faith and should be respected as such.
+Whether or not the Virgin Mary was capable of sin has been a source of much debate among Catholics and other Christians.
+While Catholics believe that she was sinless and that her body ascended to heaven after being resurrected, other Christians believe that she was just like everyone else - a human being who made mistakes.
+Though there are many differences in beliefs about this saint between the Christian groups, both agree on one thing - that the Virgin Mary is an important symbol for their faith and should be respected as such.

 Clearly, Catholicism holds a unique place in the Christian faith and has beliefs that are distinct from other sects of Christianity.
 Though there are differences in opinions, there is also much overlap between them.
 The Catholic Church is a growing institution that draws on its knowledge of what it believes to be accurate: relative to historical and modern interpretations.
 Christianity, as a whole, can benefit from an understanding of these different theological perspectives and from recognizing that each sect has something valuable to contribute to the overall body of believers.